Ydanis Rodríguez: 2019 New York Public Advocate campaign

 Rodríguez was one of 18 candidates who ran to replace Letitia James as New York City Public Advocate upon her election to Attorney General of New York.
 As the election was officially nonpartisan, Rodríguez ran on the "Unite Immigrants" party line.
 Rodríguez came in fifth with 24,266 votes.

 2020 U.S. House of Representatives campaign

 In 2019, Rodríguez declared his candidacy for the United States House of Representatives in New York's 15th congressional district following the retirement of 30-year incumbent José E. Serrano.
 He finished in fifth place out of 12 candidates in the June 23, 2020, Democratic Party primary.

 New York City Department of Transportation

 On December 20, 2021, New York City Mayor Eric Adams announced Rodríguez as the Commissioner of the New York City Department of Transportation.
-He oversees a department of 5,060 employees with an annual budget of around $1 billion.
+He oversaw a department of 5,060 employees with an annual budget of around $1 billion.
+His term ended on December 31, 2025.